orca-scan/express-hateoas-links/README.md

 # express-hateoas-links

-Overrides res.json allowing an array of HATEOAS links passed as the second parameter to be appended to the JSON response.
+Extends express res.json to accept an array of HATEOAS links to be appended to the output JSON object.

 ## Installation